SlyCaptainFlint/blazor-simple-site/README.md

 # Simple site built with Blazor
 This is a basic working example of a personal website built primarily with Blazor.
-I have
+The site features state-based CSS transformations, video backgrounds, and a photo gallery.
+Everything is done with Blazor, with the exception of video playback and dynamic image resizing in the gallery, which required JS functions that interop with Blazor.

-To run locally, you must first set up and run the SASS build pipeline.
+To run locally, you must first set up and execute the SASS build pipeline.

 `npm install`